-I had been struggling with my mortgage for around 4/5 years after taking a huge pay cut at work, to say I was stressed was an understatement, I couldn't remember the last time I slept properly or was really relaxed and happy.
+I had been struggling with my mortgage for around 4/5 years after taking a massive pay cut at work, to say I was stressed was an understatement, I couldn't remember the last time I slept properly or was relaxed and happy.

 I was at a friend's house in March having dinner, and she was also struggling with her mortgage after separating from her husband.
 She mentioned she had had a few meetings with MABS and couldn't recommend them enough.

 I then contacted MABS myself and was put in touch with a lovely lady.
-It was phone conversations for a few months as I needed to get copies of a few things, such as bank statements, mortgage statements and all the correspondence from my building society.
+It was phone conversations for a few months as I needed to get copies bank statements, mortgage statements and all the correspondence from my building society.

 I met MABS in person in May and even after the first meeting I felt a little of the stress easing away as MABS dealt directly with the building society on my behalf.
 This put an end to all the letters telling me I owed arrears dropping on my doormat, that in itself was a huge thing because the letters weren't nice and were very upsetting to read.

-After 3 meetings with MABS, and thanks to all their amazing work, the building society restructured my mortgage, and offered me monthly payments that I could afford, I have been paying the new amounts now for the last 2 months and can't believe that I am now sleeping the complete night and even have money in my pocket.
+After three meetings with MABS, and thanks to all their amazing work, the building society restructured my mortgage.
+They offered me monthly payments that I could afford, I have been paying the new amounts now for the last two months and can't believe that I am now sleeping the complete night and even have money in my pocket.

 I really can't thank MABS enough for their amazing work, they are professional and compassionate, and they do an amazing job.

 John was in difficulty with his mortgage.
 He was four months in arrears.
-He received a letter from his mortgage supplier advising him of the situation and requesting him to get in touch with them to discuss the arrears situation under the Mortgage Arrears Resolution Process (MARP).
+He received a letter from his mortgage supplier requesting him to get in touch with them to discuss the arrears situation under the Mortgage Arrears Resolution Process (MARP).
 He called the MABS Helpline 0761 07 2000 to find out about the MARP and what he should do.